peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 <p class="text__caption"><a href="https://color.adobe.com/Mint-Navy-color-theme-6421656/" target="_blank">Mint Navy</a> on Adobe Color.</p>

 **Complementary** schemes use two colors on the opposite sides of the spectrum (think IKEA).
-As you can imagine, complementary schemes in it's pure forms look outdated and aren't as popular anymore.
+As you can imagine, complementary schemes in its pure forms look outdated and aren't as popular anymore.

 You can try creating a complementary scheme with an interesting twist like the one in [Slack](https://slack.com/) design.
 You are still going to take two colors that are opposites in their _hue_, but then also make them contrasting in _saturation_ and _brightness_.
 You can see that Slack is using a  deep, muted aubergine color with bright green.